singh1114/best/_posts/2018-02-10-dir-env-to-create-environment-variables-in-ubuntu.md

 direnv: unloading
 ```

+{% include lazyload.html image_src="https://i.imgur.com/1kiOkyb.png" image_alt="Direnv loading and unloading" image_title="Direnv loading and unloading" %}

-As long as you stay somewhere in the directory, environment variable will always be available.
+As long as you stay somewhere inside the directory, environment variable will always be available.

 This now starts working as the virtual environment.
-[Read more about virtual environments](http://ranvir.xyz/blog/how-to-install-django-using-virtual-environment/)
+Read more about virtual environments on this post.

+{% include linked_post.html url="how-to-install-django-using-virtual-environment" %}

 Do share your views about the post.